9990807/SoftwareLists/README.md

 # Lobo's Software Lists

-This repo is a curated collection of Windows applications and tools that I use regularly.
+This repo is a curated collection of software and tools that I use regularly.

 ## Windows Software